-Link Group run training events regularly which are attended by the Treasury Team.
+The training needs of treasury management officers are periodically reviewed.
+Link Group run training events regularly which are attended by the Treasury team.
 In addition, members of the team attend national forums and practitioner user groups.

 Treasury Management training for committee members will be delivered as required to facilitate informed decision making and challenge processes.
-This includes a session as part of the Member induction plan for the 2021-25 Council scheduled for December 2021.
+The most recent training undertaken was a session as part of the Member induction plan for the 2021-25 Council in December 2021.
+Further training will be arranged as required.